-The Aztec 1 gas flowline is located on Durham Downs Pastoral Station (Lot 1 on Plan SP133822).
-Durham Downs is a pastoral lease that operates a cattle station with a capacity of up to 21,500 head of cattle.
+All seven (7) gas flowlines are located on the Durham Downs Pastoral Station (Lot 1 on Plan SP133822).
+Durham Downs is a pastoral lease that operates a cattle station with a capacity of up to 21,500 head of cattle1.
 The primary land uses are cattle grazing and petroleum activities.
 Sections of the pastoral lease have been subject to long-term cattle grazing from pastoral operations.